-Enemy at the Gateways [144] but detectable to a refraction-capable router, which redirects from its apparent destination to some other, covert destination.
-The censor has to induce routes that avoid the special routers [168], which is costly [106].
-Domain fronting [88] has similar properties.
+The logic behind diffusing many proxies widely is that a censor would have to block large swaths of the Internet in order to effectively block them.
+However, it also makes sense to take the opposite tack: have just one or a few proxies, but choose them to have high enough collateral damage that the censor does not dare block them.
+Refraction networking [160] puts proxy capability into network routers-in the middle of paths, rather than at the end.
+Clients cryptographically tag certain flows in a way that is invisible to the censor but detectable to a refraction-capable router, which redirects from its apparent destination to some other, covert destination.
+In order to prevent circumvention, the censor has to induce routes that avoid the special routers [168], which is costly [108].
+Domain fronting [90] has similar properties.
 Rather than a router, it uses another kind of network intermediary: a content delivery network.
 Using properties of HTTPS, a client may request one site while appearing (to the censor) to request another.
 Domain fronting is the topic of Chapter 6.
 The big advantage of this general strategy is that the proxies do not need to be kept secret from the censor.

 The final strategy for address blocking resistance is address spoofing.
-The notable design in this category is CensorSpoofer [188].
+The notable design in this category is CensorSpoofer [187].
 A CensorSpoofer client never communicates directly with a proxy.
 It sends upstream data through a low-bandwidth, indirect channel such as email or instant messaging, and downstream data through a simulated VoIP conversation, spoofed to appear as if it were coming from some unrelated dummy IP address.
 The asymmetric design is feasible because of the nature of web browsing: typical clients send much less than they receive.
 The client never even needs to know the actual address of the proxy, meaning that CensorSpoofer has high resistance to insider attack: even running the same software as a legitimate client, the censor does not learn enough information to effect a block.
-The idea of address spoofing goes back farther; as early as 2001 TriangleBoy [167] employed lighter-weight intermediate proxies that would simply forward client requests to a long-lived proxy at a static, easily blockable address.
-In the downstream direction, the long-lived proxy would, rather than route back through the intermediate proxy, spoof its responses so they appeared to originate from the intermediate proxy.
+The idea of address spoofing goes back farther; as early as 2001, TriangleBoy [167] employed lighter-weight intermediate proxies that simply forwarded client requests to a long-lived proxy at a static, easily blockable address.
+In the downstream direction, the long-lived proxy would, rather than route back through the intermediate proxy, only spoof its responses to look as if they came from proxy.
 TriangleBoy did not match CensorSpoofer's resistance to insider attack, because clients still needed to find and communicate directly with a proxy, so the whole system basically reduced to the proxy discovery problem, despite the use of address spoofing.